sonuverma1/SPOJ_Solution_Extractor/README.md

 Now run in terminal (after exit from python interpreter using exit() command) using python3 Spoj_Extractor.py

-Input username and password and wait for your zip file in repo folder named as Spoj_Extractor. for more-
+Input username and password and wait for your zip file in repo folder named as Spoj_solution_Extractor.py. for more-
 # Contact
 [Email](vermasonu6416@gmail.com)